Prostate Health – Prostate Exams and What to Expect

 This is a minimally invasive laparoscopic surgery but done with the assistance of a special robotic machine which is a computer-assisted mechanical device.

 Potential Side Effects of Prostate Cancer Surgery

 Surgery for prostate cancer, as well as other types of prostate cancer treatment, contains a risk of side effects.
 These include urinary incontinence (inability to control urine) and erectile dysfunction (impotence; problems with getting or maintaining erections).

 Erections are controlled by two small nerve bundles located on either side of the prostate.
 A radical prostatectomy can entail the removal of some or all of these nerves that are responsible for erections.
 If one or part of those nerves is removed, there is an increased chance that a patient will experience erectile dysfunction following their surgery.

 At the Institute for Advanced Reconstruction, we provide options to preserve erectile function at the time of surgery, as well as restore erectile function after surgery.

 We also offer a genitofemoral to cavernous nerve transfer procedure to restore erectile function.
-This procedure may be an option for men who experienced a loss of erectile function after prostatectomy, prostate radiation, pelvic surgery, trauma or being diagnosed with diabetes.
+This procedure may be an option for men who experience a loss of erectile function after prostatectomy, prostate radiation, pelvic surgery, trauma, or being diagnosed with diabetes.
 Following the procedure, nerve regeneration is expected at around 6 to 9 months before the desired erection is possible.